Mason City man sentenced for drug, eluding charges

 According to court records, 32-year-old Harold Victory Stinnett Jr. will serve concurrent sentences.

-The charges stem from a June 30 incident in which Stinnett led Iowa State Troopers on a chase, exceeding the speed limit by more than 25 mph.
+The charges stem from a June 30 incident in which Stinnett led Iowa State Patrol troopers on a chase exceeding the speed limit by more than 25 mph.
 The affidavit states the pursuit occurred around 2:30 p.m. on East State Street.

-Stinnett eventually disabled his Pontiac Bonneville by driving it off the roadway.
+Stinnett eventually drove his Pontiac Bonneville off the road, leaving it disabled.
 He then fled on foot before being found hiding underneath a back deck of a residence.
-Stinnett had $1,645 in cash on his person and a cell phone and baggie of methamphetamine were found near by.
+Stinnett had $1,645 in cash on his person and a cellphone and baggie of methamphetamine were found near by.

 Stinnett is classified as a habitual felony offender.
 He was previously convicted of second-degree burglary, third-degree burglary and two controlled substance violations.